ChaserSystems/terraform-google-discriminat-ilb/README.md

 ## External IPs

-If a Public IP is not found attached to a discrimiNAT instance, it will look for any allocated but unassociated External IPs that have a label-key named `discriminat` – the value which should be set to the value of the variable `custom_deployment_id` in this module, if that was set, else anything but blank.
+If a Public IP is not found attached to a DiscrimiNAT instance, it will look for any allocated but unassociated External IPs that have a label-key named `discriminat` – the value which should be set to the value of the variable `custom_deployment_id` in this module, if that was set, else anything but blank.
 One of such External IPs will be attempted to be associated with itself then.

 >This allows you to have a stable set of static IPs to share with your partners, who may wish to allowlist/whitelist them.

-Private Google Access enabled on the subnet discrimiNAT is deployed in is needed for this mechanism to work though – since making the association needs access to the Compute API.
+Private Google Access enabled on the subnet DiscrimiNAT is deployed in is needed for this mechanism to work though – since making the association needs access to the Compute API.
 In the [google_network example](examples/google_network/), this is demonstrated by setting `subnet_private_access = true`.

 ## Next Steps

-* [Understand how to configure the enhanced Firewall Rules](https://chasersystems.com/docs/discriminat/gcp/config-ref) after deployment from our main documentation.
+* [Understand how to configure the enhanced Firewall Rules](https://chasersystems.com/docs/discriminat/gcp/config-ref/) after deployment from our main documentation.
-* If using **Shared VPCs**, read [our guide](https://chasersystems.com/docs/discriminat/gcp/shared-vpc) on creating and overriding the service account needed for it.
+* If using **Shared VPCs**, read [our guide](https://chasersystems.com/docs/discriminat/gcp/shared-vpc/) on creating and overriding the service account needed for it.
 * Contact our DevSecOps at devsecops@chasersystems.com for queries at any stage of your journey – even on the eve of a pentest!

 ## Discover

 Perhaps use the `see-thru` mode to discover what needs to be in the allowlist for an application, by monitoring its outbound network activity first.
-Follow our [building an allowlist from scratch](https://chasersystems.com/docs/discriminat/gcp/logs-ref#building-an-allowlist-from-scratch) recipe for use with StackDriver.
+Follow our [building an allowlist from scratch](https://chasersystems.com/docs/discriminat/gcp/logs-ref/#building-an-allowlist-from-scratch-video-version) recipe for use with StackDriver.

 ![](https://chasersystems.com/img/gcp-see-thru.gif)